FocusThen/gamea/docs/api/objects/teleporter.md

 ## Overview

 The Teleporter object creates a teleportation system where players can move between two linked teleporters.
-Teleporters work in pairs and include cooldown and fade transition effects.
+Teleporters work in pairs and include cooldown and instant teleportation with spectacular particle effects.
+When a player enters a teleporter, they explode into rectangular particles that travel to the destination and reform the player.

 ## Class: `teleporter`